-The production of nitrogen fertilizer represents a major contribution to the GHG emissions calculated for the two cropping systems.
+The production of nitrogen fertilizer represents a substantial contribution to the GHG emissions calculated for the two cropping systems.
 Therefore, the final result is sensitive to the assumptions made for the environmental load of fertilizer N production.
-In the present report, a contemporary estimate for the environmental load of fertilizer produced for the Danish market was derived which amounted to 4.3 kg $CO{2eq}/kg N$.
-This is considerably lower than older estimates of European average values for fertilizer production, which can be found in the literature or in databases.
-Hence, in the calculations presented by Hvid (2009), a standard value of 8.2 kg $CO{2eq}/kg N$ was used for the environmental load of fertilizer N production and mainly therefore, a higher total emission for crop cultivation was obtained by Hvid (2009) than in the present base scenario.
+In the present report, a contemporary estimate for the environmental load of fertilizer produced for the Danish market was set to 3.1 kg CO{2eq} /kg N. This is considerably lower than older estimates of European average values for fertilizer production, which can be found in the literature or in databases.
+Hence, in the calculations presented by Hvid (2009), a standard value of 8.2 kg CO{2eq} /kg N was used for the environmental load of fertilizer N production and mainly therefore, a higher total emission for crop cultivation was obtained by Hvid (2009) than in the present base scenario.

 To test the effect of the present assumptions made for the environmental load of fertilizer N production, two scenarios were considered.
-One scenario was that all fertilizers could be supplied with the environmental load of less than 4 kg CO{2eq} /kg N as guaranteed by Yara (2010).
-The other scenario was that the European average emission estimate of 6.8 kg CO{2eq} /kg N applied for all fertilizer N supplied (considered by Ahlgren et al. (2009) to represent a present 'worst case' scenario).
-The changes in the emission results associated with these two scenarios are shown in Fig. 6, which demonstrates the importance of the technological improvements for reducing N2O emissions during fertilizer production in Europe.
+One scenario was that all fertilizers could be supplied with an environmental load of 2.9 kg CO{2eq}/kg N as suggested by Ahlgreen et al. (2009) and Webb (2010).
+The other scenario was that 20% of the market share was associated with the worst case European average emission estimate of 6.8 kg CO{2eq}/kg N; thus resulting in an average emission of 3.8 kg CO{2eq}/kg N for the Danish market.
+The changes in the emission results associated with these two scenarios are shown in Fig. 5, which demonstrates a certain importance of the best-available technology (BAT) for reducing N2O emissions during fertilizer production in Europe.
+However, more significant advances could come from implementation of new technologies, such as ammonia synthesis using H2 from gasification of biomass, which supposedly could lower future GHG emissions from fertilizer N production to levels as low as 0.5 kg CO{2eq}/kg N (Ahlgren et al., 2010).

-Figure 6.
-Greenhouse gas emissions (g CO{2eq}/MJ fuel) from cultivation of winter wheat and winter rapeseed with synthetic fertilizer N assumed to have GHG loads of 4 kg $CO{2eq}/kg N$ (Yara 2010), 4.3 kg $CO{2eq}/kg N$ (base scenario) and 6.8 kg $CO{2eq}/kg N$ (European average).
+Figure 5.
+Greenhouse gas emissions (g CO{2eq}/MJ fuel) from cultivation of winter wheat and winter rapeseed with synthetic fertilizer N assumed to have GHG loads of 2.9 kg $CO{2eq}/kg N$ (Low), 3.1 kg $CO{2eq}/kg N$ (base scenario) and 3.8 kg $CO{2eq}/kg N$ (High).